Simon of Trent: Events

 At the time of the events, Prince-Bishop Johannes Hinderbach reigned in Trent under the ultimate jurisdiction of Holy Roman Emperor Frederick III.
-In March 1475, an itinerant Franciscan preacher, Bernardine of Feltre, had delivered a series of sermons in Trent in which he vilified the local Jewish community.
-That Jewish community consisted of three households headed by Samuel (who arrived in 1461), Tobias, and Engel.
+In March 1475, an itinerant Franciscan preacher, Bernardine of Feltre, delivered a series of sermons in Trent that vilified the local Jews, essentially three households headed by Samuel (who arrived in 1461), Tobias, and Engel.
 They formed a distinct community marked by their professions and by their apparent wealth in comparison with the artisans and sharecroppers of the city: Samuel was a moneylender and Tobias a physician.
 The Prince-Bishop had renewed the Jewish community's permission to reside and practice their professions in Trent a few years previously, in 1469.
 This dependence on the protection of the authorities later inclined the Jews, upon finding Simon's body, to report the discovery.

 The events themselves have been reconstructed from a careful study of the trial records by American historian Ronnie Hsia.
 Simon, almost two and a half years old, went missing about 5 p.m. on the evening of Thursday, 23 March 1475.
 The following day, Good Friday, Simon's father approached the prince-bishop to ask for help in finding his missing child.
 The podestà, Giovanni de Salis, had his men spread a description of Simon through the city.
 Over the following couple of days, searches were carried out by Simon's family and neighbours, by the servants of the podestà, and also by the Jewish community, who had been alerted to a rumour that they had taken the child and were concerned about the possibility of being framed.
 On Saturday, 25 March, Simon's father appealed to the podestà specifically to search the Jews' houses, saying he had been advised they might have taken his child.
 Despite these searches, no sign of the child was found.
 Samuel's property was extensive, including a hall that functioned as a synagogue, and a water cellar that was also used for ritual bathing and was supplied with water from a channel that ran beneath the property.
 According to the trial record, on Easter Sunday, 26 March, a cook named Seligman went to Samuel's cellar to fetch water to prepare the evening meal and found Simon's body in the water.
 Samuel himself, accompanied by two other Jews, went to the podestà to report the discovery.
 Later that evening, the podestà and some of his men retrieved the body, with his servant Ulrich being ordered to carry it to the hospital.
 The narrative summary based on the trial documents, drafted in 1478–1479, omitted the fact that the Jews had themselves reported finding the body, stating only that Ulrich had found Simon's body in a ditch next to Samuel's house.